Pacific Seas Aquarium and Other Zoo Projects

 The three decades-old Rocky Shores exhibit is showing signs of deterioration, age and heavy use.
 Renovations to Rocky Shores – home to walruses, sea otters, seals, and puffins – will improve health and safety features for animals and keepers.
 Upgrades to animal life-support systems and expanded animal viewing opportunities also will be included in the project.

-ENVIRONMENTAL LEARNING CENTER
+ENVIRONMENTAL LEARNING CENTER (Completed 2017)

 Environmental Learning Center